• Skip to primary navigation

 I’ve been thinking about why I resist attending events so much and I’ve come to two conclusions:

-1. There are very few events that have excited me and made me want to book right away.
-Every event I go to requires commitment from me in time and money and so I only commit to those that I truly feel I’ll enjoy.
+- There are very few events that have excited me and made me want to book right away.
+Each event I go to requires commitment from me in time and money and so I only commit to those that I truly feel I’ll enjoy.
 And I haven’t found a lot of events that I’m drawn to.
 Most writing events focus a lot on the art side of things, play into the “starving artist” mindset and really put me off.
 Therefore, my resistance is completely understandable.
 So that’s been interesting to note.

+- I prefer one-on-one meetings to large events.
 This year, therefore, I’ve expanded my definition of “events” to include small meet-ups, in-person workshops I attend, and going to see authors and entrepreneurs speak.

 My goals for 2018 in this category:

-1. Attend writing events – 12
+- Attend writing events – 12

-2. Attend business/entrepreneurship events – 12
+- Attend business/entrepreneurship events – 12

 To Travel:

-Travel has always been a big part of my life but once we moved to England, it proved to be increasingly difficult with my husband’s working hours and my child not being in school full-time.
+Travel has always been a big part of my life, but once we moved to England, it proved to be increasingly difficult with my husband’s working hours and my child not being in school full-time.

 Last year, in September, that started to change.
-My son started school full-time and then in April 2017, my business was doing well enough that my husband was able to quit his job and join me in my business.
+My son started school full-time and then, in April 2017, my business was doing well enough that my husband was able to quit his job and join me in my business.

 That has meant that there’s a bit more flexibility in our schedules and we’ve taken advantage of that this year to travel to seven new places.
-We went to France twice, Malta, and Wales— also twice.
+We went to France twice, Malta, and Wales—also twice.
 We explored new cities and towns, met up with friends, and had our first holiday in years.

-We expect to do more of the same this year but I also want to focus not just on countries, but on experiences, be they in new places or right here where we live.
+We expect to do more of the same this year, but I also want to focus not just on countries, but on experiences, be they in new places or right here where we live.

 So, the goals for 2018 in this category then are:

-1. Travel to new countries – 4
+- Travel to new countries – 4

-2. Have new and different experiences – 12
+- Have new and different experiences – 12

 To Connect:

 This was one of the most important goals to me, but also the most difficult to track because what on earth do I mean by connection?
-Which is to say I connected— sometimes in wonderful ways— with dozens of people this year, but am I really going to sit down and track that?
+Which is to say I connected—sometimes in wonderful ways—with dozens of people this year, but am I really going to sit down and track that?
 I don’t think so.

 I’ve realized that saying “Connect with 12 new people” or some version of that is not a great way of meeting this particular goal, mostly because, even though I was the one to set it, I’m not actually sure what it means.